Shiinoya/jam-team/README.md

 ## Pixel Art

 Below is the agreed upon characteristics of the pixel art displayed in our game.
+Before adding or removing things, a PR should be opened along with a discussion with the rest of the team.

+Since this is to be done in a month, we must find a sweet spot between looking good and making sure it is doable.

 ### Scene Canvas Size